bw9ubwo/gmi2groff/README.md

-# gmi2groff README
+# Typeseting with Gemini

 `gmi2groff` is a command-line tool for converting text files formatted in the Gemini protocol into Groff documents, utilizing the MOM macro package.
 This enables the creation of high-quality, typeset documents in formats like PDF.

-## Overview
+## Features and Options

-- Converts Gemini text structure into professional Groff typesetting.
-- Handles links to `.eps` image files and integrates them into the document.
-- Offers customizable document settings through an optional configuration file.
-- Supports an optional table of contents (TOC) with a single command.
+- **Automatic TOC**: Use the `--toc` flag for an automatically generated TOC positioned within the document.
+- **Image Integration**: Seamlessly processes `.eps` links to include images.
+- **Customizable Settings**: Define document appearance using a configuration file for personalized output.

 ## Prerequisites